nio-blocks/timestamps/docs/elapsed_time_block.md

 ]
 ```

 The timestamps are compared, and the delta of `Timestamp B - Timestamp A` is parsed according to any selected **Units** and added to the incoming signal in the **Outgoing Signal Attribute**.
-Because each of **Units** is de-selected by default, in this example all available units will be included, with decimal places, in the output:
+Because each of **Units** is de-selected by default, in this example the elapsed time is represented individually with each unit, with decimal places, in the output:

 ```
 [
   {
     "timedelta": {
       "days": 0.029166...,
-      "hours": 0.7,
+      "hours": 0.700873...,
       "minutes": 42.074799...,
-      "seconds": 45.141593
+      "seconds": 2523.142
     },
     "past": "1984-05-03T00:00:00.000Z",
     "present": "1984-05-03T00:42:03.142Z"